What is osteopathy?

 Osteopaths are government registered and regulated primary healthcare professionals who work in the private healthcare sector.

-The osteopaths at Ngaio Natural Health Centre are trained to screen for health and identify when referrals are necessary to other allied professionals.
+The osteopaths at Ngaio Health are trained to screen for health and identify when referrals are necessary to other allied professionals.
 We aim to ensure that each patient receives the highest standard of treatment appropriate for their needs.

 We are also ACC registered health providers.
 You don’t have to go the GP to complete an ACC claim, you can do that directly with the osteopath during your consultation.